bboynton97/Cancer_Prediction_NN/README.md

 # Essay

-This project was done for an IUPUI Design Pattern's class, and the following is the corresponding essay.
+This project was done for an IUPUI Design Patterns class, and the following is the corresponding essay.

 ## Background

-Coming into this project, I have had a lot of experience building, fine-tuning and implementing neural networks.
+Coming into this project, I have had a lot of experience building, fine-tuning and implementing neural networks in my occupation.
 All of my previous experience, however, involved the use of a preexisting framework or library such as TensorFlow or Theano.
-I was very familiar with the theory and mathematics behind the frameworks, but had never build a neural network from scratch.
+I was very familiar with the theory and mathematics behind the frameworks, but had never built a neural network from scratch.
 I was excited for the challenge.

 As an additional challenge, before this class, I had never been exposed to design patterns.
-Without any outside-of-class experience, I was to build a neural network using as many design patterns as possible.
+Without any out-of-class experience, I was to build a neural network using as many design patterns as possible.

 ## Goals